Campaigning to reduce litter and improve water quality in Dorset

 Fireworks

-While fireworks undoubtedly offer a stunning conclusion to events, it’s important to recognise their environmental impact.
-These dazzling displays not only leave behind plastic waste but also release chemicals that can contribute to air and water pollution, affecting our natural surroundings.
+While fireworks offer a stunning conclusion to events, it’s important to recognise their environmental impact.
+These dazzling displays not only leave behind plastic waste but also release chemicals that can contribute to air and water pollution.
 Additionally, the loud noises and bright lights from fireworks can cause distress to pets and wildlife, disrupting their habitats and routines.

 Alternatives

-The best way to enjoy fireworks whilst reducing their impacts is to attend a local organised display instead of having your own at home.
-Organised displays are safer, cheaper and reduce disturbance to pets and neighbours.
+The best way to enjoy fireworks whilst reducing their impacts is to attend a local organised display rather than hosting one at home.
 There are lots of amazing viewpoints around Dorset that you can watch a display from:

 • Maiden Castle, Dorchester